-Admissions Criteria

-Applicants must meet the following admission requirements to be matriculated into a degree program:
+Admissions CriteriaApplicants must meet the following admission requirements to be matriculated into a degree program:

-- Have graduated or will graduate from high school at the end of the current school year, or have a General Educational Development (GED) certificate; - Have a minimum high school grade point average of 2.0 as measured on a 4.0 scale, or a minimal score of 35 on each section and an average score of 45 for all five sections of the GED test; and - Be accepted by the college's committee on RAR.
+- Have graduated or will graduate from high school at the end of the current school year, or have a General Educational Development (GED) certificate; or have a HiSET high school equivalency credential. - Have a minimum high school grade point average of 2.0 as measured on a 4.0 scale, or a minimal score of 35 on each section and an average score of 45 for all five sections of the GED test, or a minimum score of 8 on each of the five individual subtest of the HiSET exam with a score of at least 2 out of 6 on the essay portion of the writing test and a total combined score on all fiv HiSET subtest of at least45; and - Be accepted by the college's committee on Recruitment, Admissions, and Retention (RAR.)